mst-t/ng-universal-seed/README.md

 ## Changes
 * Sourcemaps are generated.
-* Code is minified.
+* Js files are minified.
-* Saas is available.
+* Saas and Boostrap are available.

 > If you're looking for the Angular Universal repo go to [**angular/universal**](https://github.com/angular/universal)